abirislam/CS583_Project/README.md

 - Two example images have been provided for you to test, namely test_image.jpg and test_image2.jpg

 ### Additional Features
-- The program will run multiple times to iteratively find the best edge detection threshold for the image that produces 4 corners
+- The program will run multiple times to iteratively find the best edge detection threshold to find the image that produces 4 corners or the image with the lowest number of corners obtainable until the threshold limit is reached
 - Thus it may take some time for the program to run
 - It will output the threshold and number of corners in each iteration
 - Once it determines the best threshold, it will then produce the rectified image